TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement.md

 ### **Machine shows as "not assessed"**

-Information can take a few minutes to propagate through Log Analytics, but if machines still show "not assessed":
+Information can take a few minutes to propagate through Log Analytics, but if machines still show "not assessed", then:

 * Check for a [Log Analytics heartbeat](https://docs.microsoft.com/azure/automation/automation-update-management#confirm-that-non-azure-machines-are-onboarded)
 * If there is no heartbeat, check the [Solution Scoping](https://docs.microsoft.com/azure/automation/automation-onboard-solutions-from-automation-account#scope-configuration) is correct